 Corporate Social Responsibility is an important factor which, in addition to regulatory aspects, also affects the culture within the Company and even its competitiveness in international business transactions.
 The design of a holistic Corporate Social Responsibility concept is included in the overall target achievement with a weighting of 10%.
-In fiscal year 2021, the focus was on the legally required adjustments to the current compliance management system, the expansion of the sustainability strategy, and the regulatory requirements in line with the EU taxonomy.
+In fiscal year 2022, the focus was on the legally required adjustments to the current compliance management system as well as the expansion of the further sustainability strategy and the regulatory requirements in line with the EU taxonomy.